 Cable TV is expensive.
 It was that long ago when nobody paid for Television.
 Then cable TV came along in the 70s, and now almost everybody is paying upwards of $100 or more for a gazillion channels few ever watch.
 So it wasn’t surprising when a reader recently asked about how to get rid of cable.
 Here’s his question:

 “Can you give tips on how to do away with cable/satellite?
-What are options?
+What are the options?
 Thank you!”

 I speak from personal experience when I say that you don’t need cable or satellite for entertainment.
 I’m a member of Generation Y, the 20-and-30-something cohort notorious for its apathy toward most forms of traditional media, including cable and satellite television.